LENOX SQUARE

 Single-level stores and services included Pet Village, Thompson-Boland-Lee Shoes, S & S Cafeteria, Chandler's Shoes and Zachry For Men.
 The mall's (31,500 square foot) Colonial supermarket was reputedly the largest grocery store in the South.
 An outparcel Gulf service station, in the southeast parking area, resembled a spaceship.

-The shopping complex, which encompassed 800,000 leasable square feet, was comprised of 3 levels.
-The Mall Level, coming off the Peachtree Road parking lot, had the main Rich's entrance, an open court area, and a landscaped concourse.
+Encompassing 800,000 leasable square feet, the shopping hub was comprised of 3 levels.
+The Mall Level, coming off the Peachtree Road parking lot, had the main Rich's entrance, an open court area and landscaped concourse.
 Statues created by Julian Hoke Harris depicted characters in the "Uncle Remus" stories.
 Other statuary was produced by Elbert Weinberg.
 His works included "The Traveling Musicians," "The Cat & The Owl" and "The Magpie's Nest."

 LENOX SQUARE included a 1,100-foot-long truck tunnel.
 There was also free parking for 6,000 autos in a series of color-coded lots.
-At the southeast end of the Mall Level corridor (in front of Davison's) was an escalator descent onto a second open court, or Plaza Level.
+At the southeast end of the Mall Level corridor (in front of Davison's) was an escalator which descended to an open Plaza Court.
 This area had tree planters and two fountains.
-An entrance to Davison's lower level was situated on this court, as were entries to the Colonial supermarket and S.S.
+An entrance to Davison's lower level was situated on this court, as was the lower level entrance of the S.S.
 Kresge 5 & 10.

-The Market Level and a sub-level parking deck were situated beneath the Plaza Level Court and Colonial supermarket.
+The Market Level and a sub-level parking deck were situated beneath the Plaza Court and Colonial supermarket.
 On June 19, 1963, the Georgia Theatre Company Lenox Square Theatre opened on this floor.
-The marque of the single-screen venue faced the southern end of East Paces Ferry Road.
+The marque of the single-screen venue faced East Paces Ferry Road.
 In 1967, an adjacent indoor golf-driving range was refitted as an additional movie house.
 Eventually, there were six auditoriums in operation within the cinema complex.

-The first of many mall expansions was completed in August 1962, when a fourth level was added to Rich's.
-The store now encompassed 252,600 square feet.
+The first of many mall expansions was completed in August 1962, when a fourth level was added to Rich's, increasing its square footage to 240,000 square feet.
 In 1966, the mall's first parking garage was built, which was adjacent to the south side of Rich's.
+Davison's completed a third level expansion in November 1968.
+That store now covered 180,000 square feet.

 By the early 1970s, LENOX -still open-air- was falling behind newer, fully-enclosed shopping venues in the northern suburbs of Atlanta.
 PHIPPS PLAZA opened in 1969 and was located across Peachtree Road.
 PERIMETER MALL {5 miles northeast, in Dekalb County} was completed in 1971.
 CUMBERLAND MALL {6.2 miles northwest, in Cobb County} would be dedicated in 1973.

-In response to these new centers, an enclosure of the Mall Level at LENOX was undertaken in July 1972.
+An enclosure of the LENOX Mall Level was undertaken.
 A new wing was added, with thirty inline stores and 2-level (120,000 square foot), Dallas-based Neiman-Marcus.
 This store opened its doors on August 28, 1972.
-As part of the mall's reconstruction, the Rich's parking garage was greatly expanded.
+As part of the mall's reconstruction, the Rich's parking garage was expanded.
 A second parking facility was built on the west side of Davison's.

 The new Neiman Marcus wing, known as the Skylight Mall, opened in September 1972.
-Tenants included Hahn Salon, J. Riggings, Cuzzens, Apogee, Tinder Box Tobacconist, The Magic Pan Creperie, Bailey, Banks & Biddle Jewelers, Nunn-Bush's Brass Boot, Custom Shop Shirt Makers and the El Chico International Restaurant.
+Tenants included Hahn Salon, J. Riggings, Cuzzens, Tinder Box Tobacconist, The Magic Pan Creperie, Bailey, Banks & Biddle Jewelers, Custom Shop Shirt Makers and the El Chico International Restaurant.

-A new owner came on board in the mid-1970s.
 New York City's Corporate Property Investors acquired LENOX SQUARE in October 1976.
 A second major mall renovation was announced in May 1978.
-The 8 million dollar project, designed by Atlanta's Greenberg Farrow Architecture, would replace the open-air Plaza Level Court.
-The Colonial supermarket would also be razed.
-An enclosed 3-level area would be built, which incorporated the previously-existing Market Level.
-Part of this floor was reconfigured as a Food Court, with retail stores and sit-down restaurants installed on the two levels above.
+The 8 million dollar project, designed by Atlanta's Greenberg Farrow Architecture, would replace the open-air Plaza Court

 Work got underway in February 1979.
 The (100,000 square foot) Plaza Court was officially dedicated on August 20, 1980.
-Retail tenants included Coin & Stamps and a Time Out Family Amusement Center.
-Some of the new food service tenants were Coffee Bean Bar, Cozzoli Pizza, The Fish Market, Glass Oven Bakery and Pronto Ristorante.
+Retail tenants included Coin & Stamps Incorporated, Laura Ashley, Johnston & Murphy Shoes and a Time Out Family Amusement Center.
+The Food Court featured Chick-Fil-A, Cozzoli Pizza, The Fish Market, Hot Doggery and Glass Oven Bakery.
+Sit-down restaurants were Presto Ristorante, Ruby Tuesday and Gilbert's Bistro.

-Rich's was expanded again in 1982.
-A 2-level Men's Department and a Budget Store were added to the Peachtree-facing front of the building.
-Davison's was also enlarged with a third floor and southeast addition in 1985.
-This store now encompassed 281,000 square feet.
-A third parking garage was constructed on the south side of Davison's.
+Rich's was expanded again.
+A 2-level Men's Department and Budget Store were added to the Peachtree-facing front of the building.
+The renovation was completed in December 1982, with the store now covering approximately 306,000 square feet.
+Davison's was enlarged with a southward addition.
+A fourth floor was also created out of a basement parking garage.
+When construction dust settled in November 1985, the store's square footage had grown to 281,000 square feet.
+A parking garage had also been constructed on the south side of Davison's.

-The Metropolitan Atlanta Rapid Transit Authority (MARTA) extended service to LENOX SQUARE in the mid-1980s.
+Meanwhile, the Metropolitan Atlanta Rapid Transit Authority (MARTA) extended service to LENOX SQUARE.
 Lenox Station, part of an Arts Center-to-Brookhaven North Line extension, opened on December 15, 1984.
-The train terminal was a short walk from the mall's south (Food Court) Entrance.
+The train terminal was a short walk from the mall's south (Food Court) entrance.

 The Food Court area was reconfigured in 1992.
 In February 1994, another expansion of the shopping hub was disclosed.
 The north-south portion of the Mall Level concourse would have a 187,000 square foot Upper Level added, which would house forty inline stores.
 The addition opened, with an initial thirty-two tenants, on November 9, 1995.

 In September 1998, the Indianapolis-based Simon Property Group acquired the assets of Corporate Property Investors, with Simon becoming the new owner of LENOX SQUARE.
 The mall's Rich's was expanded, for a third time, in the year 2000.
-Its Men's Department had a third level added, which increased the size of the building to 433,000 square feet.
+Its Men's Department had a third level added, with the store now covering 433,000 square feet.

 Anchor rebrandings at LENOX SQUARE had begun in the 1980s.
-Davison's became a Davison's-Macy's in February 1985, a full-fledged Macy's on November 17, 1985 and Bloomingdale's on October 16, 2003.
+Davison's became a Davison's-Macy's on March 10, 1985, a full-fledged Macy's on November 17, 1985 and Bloomingdale's on October 16, 2003.
 The Rich's name remained until February 2, 2003, when stores were rebannered as Rich's-Macy's.
-On March 6, 2005, the Rich's name was retired, with all stores in the chain rebranded as bona fide Macy's.
+On March 6, 2005, the Rich's name was retired, with all stores in the chain rebranded as Macy's.

 Yet another renovation of the shopping center came to light in the fall of 2006.
 It would entail the addition of a 35,000 square foot Upper Level of retail over the existing West Wing.
 Neiman Marcus would also be enlarged to 205,700 square feet.
 This "Luxury Wing" project was completed in September 2007.